serralvo/serralvo.github.io/_posts/2020-10-17-mocking-singleton-to-increase-testability-in-swift.markdown

 ---
 published: true
-title: Singletons and Tests in Swift
+title: Mocking Singleton to increase testability in Swift
 layout: post
 ---

-# Singletons and Tests in Swift

-This article will take about 15 minutes to read.
+This article will take about 10 minutes to read.

 > This is my first post that is part of a series about Singletons and Tests in Swift.
 In this one, I'll show how to make parts of your system that use a Singleton being testable.